Last updated: February 2026

 - Pair with: Lightweight gel moisturizer, avoid heavy occlusives

-- Recommended: ZO Skin Health Wrinkle + Texture Repair 1% (high-strength for resilient skin)
+- Recommended: The ZO Skin Health Wrinkle + Texture Repair delivers 1% retinol for resilient, oily skin that can handle higher strength from the start.

 The Retinol Strength Progression Timeline